Turkey's president says no support for Sweden's NATO bid

 Swedish officials have stressed that freedom of expression is guaranteed by the Swedish Constitution and gives people extensive rights to express their views publicly, though incitement to violence or hate speech isn’t allowed.
 Demonstrators must apply to police for a permit for a public gathering.
 Police can deny such permits only on exceptional grounds, such as risks to public safety.
 Top Swedish officials have said freedom of expression is crucial to democracy while criticizing Paludan’s actions as disrespectful and ones they disagree with.

 Anti-Islam activist Paludan, who holds both Danish and Swedish citizenship, established far-right parties in both countries that have failed to win any seats in national, regional or municipal elections.
 In last year’s parliamentary election in Sweden, his party received just 156 votes nationwide.
-His Quran-burning sparked counter-protests in Turkey over the weekend, where demonstrators burned his photograph and a Swedish flag.
+His burning of the Quran sparked counter-protests in Turkey over the weekend, where demonstrators burned his photograph and a Swedish flag.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.